 - Airlines flying from Guernsey/Alderney Airports have their own restrictions on weight allowance for hold and hand baggage.
 It’s down to you to make sure the number of hand baggage items you take through security meets your airline’s guidelines.
 This means you avoid being refused entry at the boarding gate.

 Have only your boarding pass (electronic or a paper version) ready for inspection.

 Have all your toiletries, aftershaves, perfumes, cosmetics, gels and pastes (in containers of 100ml or less) in a transparent resealable plastic bag.
 Please carry these items outside of hand luggage, this is so they can be screened separately.

 Please remove all items of outer clothing coats.
 This includes all coats, jackets, fleeces, hoodies with or without zips, scarfs, hats, large items of jewellery, and belts, these will all be screened separately.

-- Take your laptop, tablet (e.g. iPad) and any other large electrical items from your hand baggage to be x-rayed separately
+Remove your electronic device(s) (laptop, tablet or mobile devices) and any other large electrical items from your hand baggage.
+These items will be screened separately.

-Lithium Batteries: Did you know that your phone, laptop and other electronic devices contain lithium batteries?
 Lithium batteries and e-cigarettes are dangerous goods.
-If lithium batteries are damaged or short circuited they can start a fire.
-Please do not carry them in your checked-in luggage; carry them with you.
-Follow this link for further information on Lithium Batteries.
+Please do not carry such items in your hold baggage, please carry them instead with you as items of hand baggage.
+Follow this link for further information on Lithium batteries.

 Travel size toiletries - 100ml max